- You are here:

 By Theresa Spalletta, Manager of Technical and Regulatory Affairs

 The City of Middletown works diligently to ensure the water provided to all their customers is safe.
-As part of this effort we are asking for your help to determine the type of water service line (pipe) entering your home.
+As part of this effort, we are asking for your help to determine the type of water service line (pipe) entering your home.
 The Middletown Water Department’s (MWD) records are incomplete prior to 1950.
 It is possible that some of these pre-1950 pipes were constructed out of lead or were coated with lead.

 Water service pipes that contain lead materials pose known health risks.
 MWD is currently creating an inventory of lead service pipes in our system.
 This inventory will allow us to apply for state and federal funding which will reduce the cost of replacing any lead water service pipes.
 The removal of service pipes that contain lead will be mandated by the federal government in the next several years and it is our hope that we can address this issue prior to the requirement.